 2. Strict-Transport-Security

 Strict-Transport-Security or HTTPS Strict Transport Security header helps to protect from MIM attacks and cookie hijacking when enabled.
-This directive enforces the browser to use HTTPS rather than HTTP communication.
+This directive forces the browser to use HTTPS rather than HTTP communication.

 Let us understand how it works if you are running any website on HTTP and migrated to it on HTTPS.
 Your old visitors will still try to access the old URL with HTTP.
 Since you have already migrated your website to HTTPS, the old URL will redirect it to the new one.

-But the point is, your visitors can still able to access the non-encrypted version of your website before redirecting to the new encrypted URL.
-In between the process, the hackers get an opportunity to do MIM or Man in the middle attacks.
+But the point is, that your visitors can still able to access the non-encrypted version of your website before redirecting to the new encrypted URL.
+In between the process, the hackers get an opportunity to do MIM or man-in-the-middle attacks.

 Syntax to follow: